-Rides must be cancelled at least two hours prior to the scheduled pick-up time, otherwise the ride will be considered a no-show and be subject to penalties (refer to Section 6.2 - Penalties Imposed for No-Shows).
+Rides must be cancelled at least two hours prior to the scheduled pick-up time, otherwise the ride will be considered a no-show and be subject to penalties.
 Please be courteous to others who may need a ride and call in your cancellation as soon as possible.

 If the rider is not present and ready to go when the vehicle arrives and the driver waited 5 minutes, the ride is considered a no-show.
 The prescheduled return ride will stay on the schedule unless the rider calls to cancel it.
 If the rider is not present for the prescheduled return ride, that ride will be considered an additional no-show.

 The reservationist's clock is the correct time for determining lateness of cancellations.
 To take differences in clocks into consideration, an individual may cancel up to five minutes late (one hour and 55 minutes before their scheduled ride) and still be considered on time.